Jack Ferguson (water polo, born 1930)

-John Andrew Ferguson (born 4 April 1930) is a British water polo player.
+John Andrew Ferguson (4 April 1930 - 1 January 2025) was a British water polo player.
 He spent his career playing for his hometown side Motherwell and competed at the 1952 Summer Olympics and the 1956 Summer Olympics.
 After retiring from playing, he coached the British national side for four years.

+Ferguson died on 1 January 2025, at the age of 94.

 Alongside water polo, Ferguson trained as a physical education teacher and worked for several schools in Scotland.
 He later became deputy director of physical education at the University of St Andrews.

 Early life

 Ferguson was born in Motherwell to professional footballer Hughie Ferguson and his wife Jessie.
 His father committed suicide at Dens Park, the home ground of Dundee, in January 1930, three months before Ferguson's birth in April of the same year.
-Ferguson was the couple's third child; he has an older brother, Tom, and sister, Sadie.
+Ferguson was the couple's third child; he had an older brother, Tom, and sister, Sadie.
 His sister later married James Hogg, also a footballer and the brother of Scottish international Bobby Hogg.

 At the age of 5, Ferguson visited the Motherwell Baths where he developed a love of swimming.
 The Baths were run by David Crabb and Ferguson became part of the 'Tiny Tots', a groups of 4 to 8 years olds that performed swimming and diving routines in Crabb's Motherwell Water Circus around Britain.

 Ferguson attended Dalziel Public School and Dalziel High School.
 He left the school hoping to pursue a career as a physical education teacher and attended the Scottish School of Physical Education in Jordanhill.
 There he gained a diploma in physical education.
 During his studies, he also competed for the school's gymnastics team and was part of the school's squad chosen to represent Britain at the Lingiad in Sweden in 1949.